32022 Mounting Plate Installation Manual

 If the mounting plates will be used with two or three power supplies, it requires the use of 1U / low profile power supplies.
 If only one will be used, standard height, 2 inch power supplies will suffice.
 For an easier assembly, the mounting plate will be assembled outside of the enclosure before installing it.
 In doing so, the enclosure will need to be close by as the power cord should be installed through the enclosure and into the power supplies while still outside of the enclosure.

 - Pre install all PG7, PG9, and Network Glands.
 Unscrew the PG7 and PG9 glands completely and remove the rubber grommets inside.
 Insert the glands through the outside of the box to the inside and secure them with the nut that was previously removed.
-Use the 14mm long socket outside the box to hold the gland in place and use the 15mm socket inside the box to tighten the nut to the box.
+For the PG7 glands, use the 15mm deep socket outside the box to hold the gland in place and use the 17mm socket inside the box to tighten the nut to the box.
 Do not over-tighten.
+The PG9 glands require a 22mm socket inside the box and an 18mm deep socket outside the box.
 Do this for all PG7 and PG9 glands.
 Prepare the network glands by removing the fastening nut on one side.
 Insert the network gland through the outside of the box to the inside, and secure it with the previously removed nut.
-Use the 17mm wrench on the outside of the box to hold the gland in place, and the 19mm socket on the inside of the box to tighten the nut.
+Use your hands to secure the network gland outside of the box while using the 33mm wrench inside of the box to tighten the nut.
 Do not over-tighten.

 - Install AC Power Cables.
 Use the outside rounded nut from the PG9 glands and put them over the 18 AWG power cable in a way so the outside hole will rest upon the male end of the power cable.
 Install the rubber grommet from the PG9 gland on to the power cable.
 Insert the raw ends of the power cable through the PG9 glands on the top left of the box.
 Pull the cables all the way through the box but do not fasten the locking nuts or grommets.